AI Competence in the Company: Why AI Literacy Is Becoming Indispensable Now

 AI / AI

-Artificial intelligence is currently changing not only software, processes and business models.
-Above all, it is changing the demands placed on people.
-In many companies, it is no longer enough to simply “introduce” AI.
-Increasingly, the key question is whether employees understand how AI can be used meaningfully, where its limits lie, and how results can be critically assessed.
-This is exactly where a term comes into play that will become increasingly important in the coming years: AI Literacy, usually referred to in German as "AI competence".
+Artificial intelligence is currently changing not only software, processes, and business models.
+It is above all changing the requirements for people.
+In many companies, it is no longer enough simply to “introduce” AI.
+What is increasingly decisive is whether employees understand how AI can be used effectively, where its limits lie, and how results can be assessed critically.
+This is where a term comes into play that will become increasingly important in the coming years: AI Literacy, usually referred to in German as "AI competence".

-This is not about suddenly everyone having to learn how to code.
-Rather, it is about a secure, responsible and productive approach to AI in day-to-day work.
-This creates a new training task for companies, which many still underestimate.
-AI competence is currently evolving from an additional qualification to the fundamental future capability of teams and organizations
+It is not about everyone suddenly having to learn to program.
+Rather, it is about a safe, responsible, and productive way of dealing with AI in everyday work.
+Companies are therefore facing a new training task that many have so far underestimated.
+AI competence is currently developing from an additional qualification into the fundamental future readiness of teams and organizations

 What does AI Literacy actually mean?

-AI Literacy describes the ability to use artificial intelligence meaningfully, critically and responsibly.
-This involves far more than simply operating a tool like ChatGPT or Copilot.
+AI Literacy describes the ability to use artificial intelligence in a sensible, critical, and responsible way.
+This involves much more than simply operating a tool like ChatGPT or Copilot.

 Employees with AI competence understand, for example: